It goes without saying, that some things become much easier during pregnancy.

 But you should, because pregnant women would definitely buy it online during the early hours of the morning, as they once again battled with gravity to lever themselves out of bed.

-Things That Get Harder When You’re Pregnant #5: Being a Foodie
+When You’re Pregnant #5: Being a Foodie

 It’s all very well describing yourself as a foodie when you aren’t battling with morning sickness, nausea and a strong aversion to the smell of pretty much all food.
 How are you supposed to enjoy any food after you’ve seen it splattered across a toilet bowl?

-Things That Get Harder When You’re Pregnant #6: Shaving Your Legs
+When You’re Pregnant #6: Shaving Your Legs

 Not that every shave needs to be picture perfect, but during pregnancy it becomes even more likely that you’ll have missed a bit…okay, maybe even a big bit.
 Even in a fairground house of mirrors, it would be hard to see every nook and cranny beneath that bump.

-Reaching as far down as your ankles is probably a strain-worthy move in the later months of pregnancy, so chances are you look like you’re wearing ankle socks with your swimming costume at aquanatal class.
+Reaching as far down as your ankles is probably a strain-worthy move in the later months of pregnancy, so chances are you look like you’re wearing ankle socks with your swimming costume at aqua natal class.

-Things That Get Harder When You’re Pregnant #7: Walking Past Department Stores
+When You’re Pregnant #7: Walking Past Department Stores

 This isn’t anything to do with swollen ankles, bump size or frequent urination.
 It’s just pretty much impossible to resist buying another teeny tiny outfit for the baby.

-Things That Get Harder When You’re Pregnant #8: Getting Out of the Bath
+When You’re Pregnant #8: Getting Out of the Bath

 The bath.
 The good old, trustworthy bathtub.
 It’s a safe haven for pregnant women, offering both a place to ease aching joints, and a place to secretly sob when you feel overwhelmed by the pregnancy.
 After a long, draining day at the office, you love nothing more than announcing you might have a bubble bath.
 The bath is run for you, of course, you shouldn’t be doing such arduous tasks in your condition.